ErickWhiteDev/ErickWhiteDev/README.md

     <img alt="Erick White" src="erick-white.jpg" width="50%">
 </p>

-I'm an aerospace engineering major at the [University of Colorado Boulder](https://www.colorado.edu/), currently in my junior year.
+I'm an aerospace engineering and applied math major at the [University of Colorado Boulder](https://www.colorado.edu/), currently in my junior year.

 My interest in space has been with me since I was very young (I started out with astronomy from my backyard in Germany when I was only three or four years old and haven't stopped since then), but my interest in aerospace engineering was